ChillarAnand/avilpage.com/2026/02/classify-billion-base-pairs-per-second.md

 There was a slot for lightning talk & I gave a talk on Kraken2 performance optimisations titled as "Classify billion base pairs per second".

-I didn't had time to polish the slides.
+Since it was a lightning talk, I didn't had time to polish the slides.
 During the talk, I briefly covered:

 - What is metagenomics?
 - Overview of open source classification tools